rohenha/gatsby-starter-kit/README.md

 ## 📲 Technologies

   - Typescript with his config
-  - SASS (with global css and specific css)
+  - SASS (with global css and specific css with modules)
   - Tests JEST (In Progress)
   - DatoCMS
   - Prettier